Cracker Barrel Campfire S’more Recipe: A Decadent, Fudgy Dessert You Can Make at Home

 Homemade Cracker Barrel Campfire S'more dessert

-These are fun desserts that are great to serve at a party.
+These are fun desserts to serve at a party.
 I don’t make these until just before serving.
-You can pop the marshmallows on top and put those in your oven and use the broiler to brown them.
-During the summer sometimes you can find larger square marshmallows instead of the regular ones.
+You can pop the marshmallows on top and put those in your oven, and use the broiler to brown them.
+During the summer, sometimes you can find larger square marshmallows instead of the regular ones.
 Any marshmallows will do though.

 If you wanted to use a package mix of brownies instead of making brownies from scratch, you could do that as well.
-You will need to make sure the package is designed for a smaller pan.
+Make sure the package is designed for a smaller pan.
 While homemade brownies taste better, you can use a boxed mix for this recipe and the package mix will taste fine.

 Love the Cracker Barrel?
 Be sure to check out these other Cracker Barrel copycat recipes.